Creating Fine Art Landscape Photography Prints

-The genre of fine art landscape photography is even more specific, with the intent of capturing the beauty of the natural world to create imagery that relays feelings of happiness, relaxation, excitement, or wonder.
+The genre of fine art landscape photography is quite specific, where the artist's intent is to capture the beauty of the natural world to create art that expresses feelings of happiness, relaxation, excitement, or wonder.

-The camera does not 'see' the same as the human eye, so the artist uses their technical skills, experience, and knowledge of their equipment to record scenes in nature that will later result in high quality photographic prints.
+In addition to the creative aspects, the camera does not 'see' the same as the human eye, so the photographer uses their technical skill, experience, and knowledge of their equipment to record scenes in nature that will later result in high end landscape photography prints.

 The 'Art' Within Fine Art